CogStack/CogStack-NiFi/docs/nifi/user_scripts.md

 See `nifi/user_python_extensions/sample_processor.py` for a reference implementation and `nifi/user_scripts/utils/nifi/base_nifi_processor.py` for shared utilities.

-If a Python extension needs shared helpers from `nifi/user_scripts/`, add that path to `sys.path` (as in the samples) or configure `PYTHONPATH` in the container.
+If a Python extension needs shared helpers from `nifi/user_scripts/`, import via the `nifi.user_scripts` package and ensure `PYTHONPATH` includes `/opt/nifi/nifi-current/python/framework` in the container.